 Treatment for Teeth Grinding

 - Orthodontics – In some cases, orthodontic treatment is recommended to bring your teeth into the proper position and allow them to fit together harmoniously.
-We offer invisible braces for discreet treatment.
+We offer invisible braces and Six Month Smiles for discreet treatment.

 - Restorative Dentistry – For teeth that have been damaged by teeth grinding, Dr. Finlay offers a range of restorative dentistry procedures to bring the teeth back to their proper health and beauty.
 Dental crowns, porcelain veneers, or cosmetic bonding are used to restore teeth.

 Get Lasting Relief For Teeth Grinding

 Like most dental problems, teeth grinding is easiest to treat the earlier it is caught.
 The long term risks of teeth grinding include tooth loss, gum disease and TMJ related problems.
 Contact Scott Finlay, DDS & Associates, PA today to schedule a consultation and learn about how to stop your teeth grinding.